heisenbergsdog/heisenbergsdog.github.io/_pages/jokes.md

 So he finally decided to go stand in the punch line.
 But there was no punch line.

+# Short jokes that I have heard and forgotten the sources

+Two muffins are in an oven.
+One turns to the other and says, "It's hot in here."
+The other says, " AH!
+A talking muffin!"

+One atom says to another, "I think I lost an electron."
+The other one says, "You sure?"
+And the first responds,"Yeah!
+I'm positive!"

+Two hats are on a hat rack.
+One says to the other, "You stay here, I'll go on ahead!"

+Two fish swim into a concrete wall.
+One turns to the other and says, "dam!"

 # More to come!!